 But how much do you know about metal roofing?
-Did you know that metal roofing often requires little to zero maintenance after it’s installed?
+Did you know that it often requires little to zero maintenance after it’s installed?
 Or that you can choose from a variety of looks and styles, like standing seam or stamped metal roofing?

 Here at Sheffield Metals, we want to help you choose the best roof for your needs, which is why we think explaining the basics of metal roofing will assist in your decision-making process.
 In this article, we are going to discuss:

 - Reasons to consider or choose a metal roof

 - The different uses and applications of metal roofing

 - Types and options available with metal roofing